 I've noticed the uptick in activity.
 I've seen entrepreneurs, new entrants, wine businesses from all over the world looking for US targets, existing domestic wine businesses, and strategic acquirers; they are all descending on the wine business this summer.
 It seemed like there was good action out there, but this much?

-Its become officially a sellers market.
-There's not really gold in the vineyards, but we have apparently hit that point in the cycle where like the gold rush, we will start hearing rumors of absurd prices paid for land fueling sellers hands in driving higher and higher prices.
-Not only will appraisals take longer, we can expect to see prices paid for appraisals go up sharply and a rush of less experienced appraisers enter the business.
-Its going to be an interesting summer and fall.
+It's officially become a seller's market.
+There's not really gold in the vineyards, but we have apparently hit that point in the cycle where like the gold rush, we will start hearing rumors of absurd prices paid for land fueling seller's hands in driving higher and higher prices.
+Not only will appraisals take longer, but we can also expect to see prices paid for appraisals go up sharply and a rush of less experienced appraisers enter the business.
+It's going to be an interesting summer and fall.